Jim Curtin

-Jim Curtin (born June 23, 1979) is an American professional soccer coach and former player who is the current head coach of the Philadelphia Union of Major League Soccer.
+Jim Curtin (born June 23, 1979) is an American professional soccer coach and former player who was most recently the head coach of the Philadelphia Union of Major League Soccer.
 He spent most of his playing career with the Chicago Fire.

-Youth and college
+Early life and education

 Curtin grew up in Oreland, Pennsylvania and played high school soccer at Bishop McDevitt.
-He excelled in college soccer at Villanova University, being named the Big East Rookie of the Year his freshman year, and taking home first-team All-Big East selections his junior and senior seasons.
+He excelled in college soccer at Villanova University, where he was named the Big East Rookie of the Year his freshman year and was named a first-team All-Big East selection in both his junior and senior seasons.

-Club career
+Playing career

 Chicago Fire

 Following graduation, Curtin became the first Wildcat to be drafted by the MLS when he was selected by the Chicago Fire.
 Perceptions that Curtin was not athletic enough to play professionally, and the relative obscurity of Villanova, led to Curtin not being drafted until the third round of the 2001 MLS SuperDraft.

 Curtin made his professional debut against D.C.
 United at Soldier Field during the second week of the 2001 MLS season.
 Curtin was named to the starting line-up after starting tandem Diego Gutierrez and Andrew Lewis received straight red cards in the opening match against Columbus Crew.
 In the same season, the Fire sent Curtin on loan to the Milwaukee Rampage in three early-season games and for the USL A-League playoffs.
 His rookie year saw 12 starts and registering 1,194 minutes.

 From his second season onward, Curtin would anchor a starting spot in the Fire's centerback tandem, started 22 games and played 2,121 minutes.
 Curtin started every game for the Fire in 2003, playing alongside Carlos Bocanegra and helped the team's defense compensate for Bocanegra's loss in 2004.
 He would go on to play in more than 200 games for the Fire, which included U.S. Open Cup championships in 2003 and 2006.
 He was also named 2004 MLS All-Star and the March of Dimes/Comcast Athlete of the Year in 2005.

 In 2014, while serving as head coach of the Philadelphia Union, Curtin was ceremonially retired as a Chicago Fire player.